• Skip to primary navigation

 • In a large bowl, combine all dry ingredients: flour, sugar, baking powder, baking soda, and salt.
 Whisk together to remove clumps.

 • Add egg, milk, lemon juice, and lemon zest to the dry ingredients.
 Stir until JUST combined.
-There will be lumps in the batter, this is what you want.
+There will be lumps in the batter, this is normal.
 Add poppy seeds and stir to combine.

 • Heat up a skillet or griddle over medium-low heat and grease lightly with butter or cooking spray.